aeternity/aeternity/docs/docker.md

 ```

-Note that if want to use the default miner, remove the `mining.cuckoo` section and increase the docker container memory at least 4GB.
+Note that if you want to use the default miner, remove the `mining.cuckoo` section and increase the docker container memory at least 4GB.

 #### Generating beneficiary account for the first time